orchestral/toolkit-docs/testbench/the-basic/environment.md

 # Define Environment

-Testbench utilised `phpunit.xml` configuration and `TestCase` methods and properties to setup environment variables value as global value for every tests.
+Testbench utilized `phpunit.xml` configuration and `TestCase` methods and properties to setup environment variables values as global values for every test.

 [[toc]]

 ## `defineEnvironment()` Method

-If you need to add something early in the application bootstrapping process (which executed between registering service providers and booting service providers) you could use the `defineEnvironment()` method:
+If you need to add something early in the application bootstrapping process (which is executed between registering service providers and booting service providers) you could use the `defineEnvironment()` method:

 ```php{11-28}
 use Illuminate\Contracts\Config\Repository;